 - Avandamet (rosiglitazone + metformin)

 Vitamin B12 is sold as a single-ingredient supplement and in multivitamins, B-complex products, and some prenatal formulas.
-Common supplement brands that may contain vitamin B12 include:
+Common supplement brands include Nature Made, Nature's Bounty, NOW, Solgar, Jarrow Formulas Methyl B-12, Kirkland Signature, and Garden of Life, as well as Centrum and One A Day multivitamins and many prenatal vitamins.

-The products most affected are people taking any metformin-containing medicine long term, whether or not they also take a B12 supplement.
+Anyone taking a metformin-containing medicine long term is potentially affected, whether or not they also take a B12 supplement.

 The science behind it

-Because of this evidence, diabetes guidelines and medication references commonly advise periodic B12 assessment in long-term metformin users, especially in those with anemia or peripheral neuropathy.
-The American Diabetes Association has also noted the importance of considering periodic measurement of vitamin B12 in metformin-treated patients.
+Because of this evidence, diabetes references commonly advise periodic B12 assessment in long-term metformin users, particularly in those with anemia or peripheral neuropathy.

 Frequently Asked Questions